-Prior to consolidation the financial statements of the subsidiaries are unified to IFRS-EU and IFRS-Andorra.
+Prior to consolidation the financial statements of the subsidiaries are unified to IERS-EU and IERS-Andorra

-The subsidiaries are fully consolidated, irrespective of their activity, with those of the Andbank Group, which involves aggregating the assets, liabilities and equity, income and expenses of a similar nature disclosed in the individual statements of financial position.
-A percentage of the carrying amount of direct and indirect holdings in subsidiaries is eliminated equivalent to the proportion of equity of these subsidiaries represented by these holdings.
-The remaining balances and transactions between consolidated companies are eliminated in the consolidation process.
+The subsidiaries are fully consolidated, irrespective of their activity, with those of the Andbank Group, which involves its investee, the interchange of managerial personnel or the aggregating the assets, liabilities and equity, income and provision of essential technical information. expenses of a similar nature disclosed in the individual statements of financial position.
+A percentage of the carrying Exceptionally, those entities in which more than 20% of voting amount of direct and indirect holdings in subsidiaries is rights are held in the investee are not considered as associates. eliminated equivalent to the proportion of equity of these since it can be clearly demonstrated that this influence does subsidiaries represented by these holdings.
+The remaining not exist and therefore the Andbank Group loses the power to balances and transactions between consolidated companies participate in financial and operating policy decisions. are eliminated in the consolidation process.

 Results of the subsidiaries acquired during the year are consolidated based on the results generated since the acquisition date.
-Likewise, the results of subsidiaries which cease to be subsidiaries during the year, are consolidated by the amount of the results generated from the beginning of the year to the date on which control is lost.
+Likewise, the results of subsidiaries which cease to be subsidiaries during the year, are consolidated by the amount of the results generated from the beginning of the vear to the date on which control is lost.